BAIN MUSC 726T

 0\12, 2\12, 4\12, 5\12, 7\12, 9\12, 11\12, 12\12

 To compare the size of two interval frequency ratios, we will convert ratios to cents (¢).
-The cent (c) is a logarithmic unit of pitch interval proposed by the nineteenth-century English mathematician A.J.
+The cent is a logarithmic unit of pitch interval proposed by the nineteenth-century English mathematician A.J.
 Ellis (1814-90).
-By definition, there are 1200 cents in an octave and 100 cents in a twelve-tone equal tempered (12-tet) semitone, which may be notated:
+By definition, there are 1200 cents in an octave and 100 cents in a twelve-tone equal tempered (12-tet) semitone.
+Using EDO-step notation, the cent may be represented as:

-The following formula may be used to convert an interval frequency ratio (f1/f2) to cents:
+The following formula may be used to convert an interval frequency ratio (f1/f2) to cents (c):

 c = 1200 log2 (f1/f2)